|This is an unofficial version.

 (a) for temporary purposes, by way of loan from the government or by way of overdraft, line of credit, loan or otherwise on its credit from a bank or other financial institution; or

-(b) for other purposes, to the extent permitted under The Financial Administration Act or a Loan Act.
+(b) for other purposes, to the extent permitted under The Financial Administration Act.

 Money required for a loan from the government may be paid out of the Consolidated Fund in accordance with The Financial Administration Act.

 The corporation must deposit with the Minister of Finance, for investment on its behalf, money that is not immediately required for its purposes.